Equivariant Architectures for Learning in Deep Weight Spaces: Experiments

-\textbf{Data preparation.} We train all input networks independently starting with a different random seed in order to test our architecture on diverse data obtained from multiple independent sources.
-To support future research and the reproducibility of our results, we will release the datasets and our source code.
+\textbf{Data preparation.} We train all input networks independently, each starting with a different random seed, in order to test our architecture on diverse data obtained from multiple independent sources.
+Unless stated otherwise, we train a \emph{single} copy for each network, e.g., a single INR per image.